dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ## **Starting Material** <a name="GSM"></a>

-To run **SuperCRUNCH**, you will need a fasta file of downloaded nucleotide sequence records, a list of taxa, and a list of loci with associated search terms.
+To run **SuperCRUNCH**, you will need to provide a fasta file of downloaded nucleotide sequence records, a file containing a list of taxa, and a file containing a list of loci and associated search terms.

 ---------------